 The world of sport is a very competitive place.
 Athletes are forever searching for that little something extra to give them an edge.
 A common supplement used for this very purpose is creatine.

 Creatine is a compound synthesised from the two amino acids (protein constituents) guanidine and arginine.
-It is thought to improve early stages of physical performance, power capacity, muscle growth and endurance capacity.
+It is thought to improve the early stages of physical performance, power capacity, muscle growth and endurance capacity.
 Since significant research and promising evidence surrounds creatine, it is classified as an ergogenic (performance-enhancing) aid.

 Its’ sporting applications are why companies can sell the supplemental powder form at $30 a tub.
 However, it also occurs naturally in the flesh of animals, and can, therefore, be obtained in the diet.

 This begs the question; why would anyone fork out for the supplement when a steak will do the trick?